micmejia/bible-dump/NKJV/Ezekiel/Ezek 38.md

 "And it will come to pass at the same time, when Gog comes against the land of Israel," says the Lord God, "_that_ My fury will show in My face.

 ###### 19
-For in My jealousy _and_ in the fire of My wrath I have spoken: 'Surely in that day there shall be a great [^e]earthquake in the land of Israel,
+For in My jealousy _and_ in the fire of My wrath I have spoken: 'Surely in that day there shall be a great earthquake in the land of Israel,

 ###### 20
 so that the fish of the sea, the birds of the heavens, the beasts of the field, all creeping things that creep on the earth, and all men who _are_ on the face of the earth shall shake at My presence.
 The mountains shall be thrown down, the steep places shall fall, and every wall shall fall to the ground.'